 Wired within an hour of long exercise

-The protocol for a flirt pole for dogs that can’t calm down is straightforward: run a full structured session as the first activity of the day, before the restlessness has a chance to build.
-Follow immediately with a structured settle (place command, chew, or snuffle mat).
 The dog learns the daily rhythm of drive work followed by genuine calm.
-Within two to three weeks, most owners report the dog starts offering settle behavior on their own after the session ends because the pattern has become neurological habit.
+Within two to three weeks, most owners report the dog starts offering settle behavior on their own after the session because the pattern has become a neurological habit.
+Dogs that destroy things out of boredom respond especially well to this morning-first approach.

 The Scheduled Drive Outlet That Stops Demands